Module Catalogue 2023/24

 Intended Knowledge Outcomes

 Students will gain knowledge of the range of sources available for the study of the British foreign policy, their advantages and limitations.
-They will have a critical awareness of the historiography surrounding the subject, and be able to relate it to other relevant debates in British history.
+They will have a critical awareness of the historiography surrounding the subject, and be able to relate it to other relevant and ongoing debates in British history.

 Intended Skill Outcomes

-The students will develop the following intellectual skills: the capacity for independent study and critical judgement and of the ability to respond promptly, cogently and clearly to new and unexpected questions arising from this study; Reading, understanding, critiquing, and comparing historical arguments; Analysing and evaluating historians’ use of evidence; Interpreting and contextualizing primary sources.
+The students will develop the following intellectual skills: the capacity for independent study and critical judgement and of the ability to respond promptly, cogently and clearly to new and unexpected questions arising from this study; reading, understanding, critiquing, and comparing historical arguments; analysing and evaluating historians’ use of evidence; interpreting and contextualizing primary sources.

 Teaching Methods